kabads/challonerre/gcse-resources/catholic-christianity/eschatology/eschatology-lessons.md

 Find out what Vatican II document Lumen Gentium has to teach about preparing for the End Times and the end of your life.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vdp0mVm1WlI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### <a name="6.10-the-last-rites"></a>6.10 The Last rites
+This video explains the two parts of the Last Rites, which supports those who are close to dying.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OoFu8BbxioU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>